pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 We've just prepared a simple class for new products.
 Now we can use it to create objects in Pimcore.

-* Open the objects section on the left and click on the right button after *Home* (Note that you can create also directories structure for objects).
+* Open the objects section on the left and click on the right button after *Home* (Note that you can also create directory structures for objects).
 * Choose *Add object -> product* and fill the input with a name, for example: *tshirt*
 * Add values for sku, name and description attributes.
 * Click  *Save & Publish*